-PART 12 - DISCLOSURE OF TRANSACTION FEES FOR MARKETPLACES
+PART 12 DISCLOSURE OF TRADING FEES FOR MARKETPLACES

-12.1 Disclosure of Transaction Fees for Marketplaces

-Section 10.1 of the Instrument requires that each marketplace disclose the schedule of transaction fees to an information processor.
-It is not the intention of the Canadian securities regulatory authorities that a commission fee charged by a dealer for dealer services be disclosed to an information processor.
-Each marketplace is required to publicly post with an information processor a schedule of all trading fees that are applicable to outside marketplace participants that are accessing an order and executing a trade displayed through an information processor.
-The requirement to disclose transaction fees does not require a combined price calculation by each marketplace.
+12.1 Disclosure of Trading Fees by Marketplaces - Section 10.1 of the Instrument requires that each marketplace make its schedule of trading fees publicly available.
+The schedule should include all trading fees and provide the minimum and maximum fees payable for certain representative transactions.
+It is not the intention of the Canadian securities regulatory authorities that a commission fee charged by a dealer for dealer services be disclosed.
+Each marketplace is required to publicly post a schedule of all trading fees that are applicable to outside marketplace participants that are accessing an order and executing a trade displayed through an information processor or information vendor.
+The requirement to disclose trading fees does not require a combined price calculation by each marketplace.

-PART 13 - RECORDKEEPING REQUIREMENTS FOR MARKETPLACES
+PART 13 RECORDKEEPING REQUIREMENTS FOR MARKETPLACES

-13.1 Recordkeeping Requirements for Marketplaces

-Part 11 of the Instrument requires a marketplace to maintain certain records.
-Generally, under provisions of Canadian securities legislation, the Canadian securities regulatory authorities can require a marketplace to deliver to them any of the records required to be kept by them under securities legislation, including the records required to be maintained under Part 11.

-13.2 Synchronization of Clocks

-Subsection 11.5(1) requires a marketplace trading exchange-traded securities or foreign exchange-traded securities, an information processor receiving information about those securities, a dealer trading those securities and a regulation services provider monitoring the activities of marketplaces trading those securities shall synchronize their clocks.
-Subsection 11.5(2) requires a marketplace trading corporate debt securities or government debt securities, an information processor receiving information about those securities, a dealer trading those securities, an inter-dealer bond broker trading those securities and a regulation services provider monitoring the activities of marketplaces, interdealer bond brokers or dealers trading those securities shall synchronize their clocks.
+- 13.1 Recordkeeping Requirements for Marketplaces Part 11 of the Instrument requires a marketplace to maintain certain records.
+Generally, under provisions of Canadian securities legislation, the Canadian securities regulatory authorities can require a marketplace to deliver to them any of the records required to be kept by them under securities legislation, including the records required to be maintained under Part 11. - 13.2 Synchronization of Clocks - Subsection 11.5(1) requires a marketplace trading exchange-traded securities or foreign exchange-traded securities, an information processor receiving information about those securities, a dealer trading those securities and a regulation services provider monitoring the activities of marketplaces trading those securities shall synchronize their clocks.
+Subsection 11.5(2) requires a marketplace trading corporate debt securities or government debt securities, an information processor receiving information about those securities, a dealer trading those securities, an inter-dealer bond broker trading those securities and a regulation services provider monitoring the activities of marketplaces, inter-dealer bond brokers or dealers trading those securities shall synchronize their clocks.
 The Canadian securities regulatory authorities are of the view that synchronization means that in most circumstances, the clocks will be within 2 seconds of each other.
 The clocks should be checked at least daily for synchronization and should be adjusted on a weekly basis.
-For exchange-traded securities and foreign exchange-traded securities, the marketplaces, information processor, dealers and regulation services provider should select an appropriate national time standard to be used by all parties to synchronize the clocks.
+For exchange-traded securities and foreign exchangetraded securities, the marketplaces, information processor, dealers and regulation services provider should select an appropriate national time standard to be used by all parties to synchronize the clocks.
 For unlisted debt securities, the marketplaces, information processor, dealers and regulation services provider should select an appropriate national time standard to be used by all parties to synchronize the clocks.

-PART 14 - CAPACITY, INTEGRITY AND SECURITY OF MARKETPLACE SYSTEMS
+PART 14 CAPACITY, INTEGRITY AND SECURITY OF MARKETPLACE SYSTEMS